 Stay underneath him and wack at its legs because it allows you to avoid its breath attacks.
 If you feel like you need to move, just run away and return after you recover.
 As long as you don’t rest at the Site of Grace, its health will be the same way you left it.

 Location: Found in Mountaintop of the Giants, on the frozen lake Northeast of the map.

 You won’t encounter this Dragon until very late game because of where he is located.
 He has one of the most annoying breath attacks, a Frostbite breath attack.
 Luckily, a Lost Site of Grace is nearby, so if you do die, you can easily run back to him.
 He is only really weak to Physical damage, so ensure you have a strong weapon.

 He is extremely strong against Frost weapons, so make sure not to use your Frost weapons against him.
 He does move around a lot, so fighting this Dragon on your horse might be beneficial.
 You must get good with Horse combat to swap back and forth easily.

 Location: Found in Liurnia of the Lakes West of the Academy of Ray Lucaria.

-There are a few Magic Dragons in the game and this is one of them.
-They are covered in Glinstone and this particular Dragon is guarding the Key needed to get into the Academy.
-This is most likely your second Dragon Encounter in the game and this one is unique because of its Blue Fire.
-It is not an easy fight, because he is only weak to heavier Blunt weapons.
+There are a few Magic Dragons in the game, and this is one of them.
+They are covered in Glinstone, and this particular Dragon is guarding the Key needed to enter the Academy.
+This is most likely your second Dragon Encounter in the game, and this one is unique because of its Blue Fire.
+It is not an easy fight because he is only weak to heavier Blunt weapons.

 Glinstone Dragon Adula